CodeLenz/GDP/README.md

 # GDP

+This optimizer should not be used: Use WallE instead.

 Bounding Box Optimizer for large problems where the optimal solution lies on the boundary.
 The algorithm is a modified Steepest Descent projecting infeasible variables to the boundary of the feasible design space (defined by the side constraints ci and cs) and with no line-search.
 The objective function is used when the gradient is the same during two consecutive iterations..

 Example